-Spry Fox is looking for a senior engineer, experienced with C++ (and ideally with Unreal 4 as well) to help us begin work on a new, original game.
-This will involve several months (at least) of blue-sky, rapid prototyping. 🙂
+Spry Fox is looking for a senior engineer, experienced with C++ (and ideally with Unreal 4 as well) to help us work on a new, original game.

 Who do we want?

-You’ll be part of a small prototyping project with one designer, one producer and one additional engineer (a second senior engineer who has been part of Spry Fox for many years.)
-You’ll be working in Unreal Engine 4, which is not something that we as a studio have any experience with.
+You’ll be part of a prototyping project with one designer, one producer and two additional engineers.
+(The prototype has already been in development for almost a year and is showing lots of potential.)
+You’ll be working in Unreal Engine 4.

 - Have at least five full years of professional game development experience

 - Be very comfortable and experienced with C++